oasis-tcs/openc2-oc2ls/oc2ls.md

 | 3 | **hashes** | Hashes | 0..1 | One or more cryptographic hash codes of the file contents |

 #### 3.4.1.x IPv4 Address Range
+As stated in Section 3.1.1, all OpenC2 data types are defined abstractly, independently of both how they are represented within an application and how they are communicated between applications.
+The critical distinction is that an abstract type represents what an item **is**, not how it is implemented.

+Two criteria are used to determine what an item **is**:
+1. Is there a *standard* that defines the item, and if so, what does the standard say, and
+2. Is the definition *unambiguous*, i.e. how easy is it to determine if an instance of that item is valid.

+The IPv4 standard [RFC791] defines what an IPv4 address **is** - a 32 bit number.
+[TEXTREP], an Internet-Draft that expired in 2005, is the most authoritative definition available for the **"Textual Representation of IPv4 and IPv6 addresses"**.

+By criterion 1, both documents agree that an IPv4 address is a 32 bit Binary value, not a String, and the abstract definition of IPv4-Address is based on those standards.
+And by criterion 2, defining an IPv4 Address to be a 32 bit value is entirely unambiguous - it is trivial to determine if an instance is valid, and there is no disagreement among implementations.
+By comparison, determining if a String fits the definition in [TEXTREP] is not as trivial.
+The ABNF definition is 7 lines of text that requires a bit of thought to interpret, and most implementations do not even follow the ABNF.
+Is "129.034.215.162" a valid IP address?
+If so, explain why, and if not, explain why not.

+By the same logic, an IPv4 address range **is not** an IPv4 address.
+The standard "Classless Inter-domain Routing (CIDR): The Internet Address Assignment and Aggregation Plan" [RFC4632] defines what the address range **is**:
+> "the "/16" indicating that the mask to extract the network portion of the prefix is a 32-bit value where the most significant 16 bits are ones and the least significant 16 bits are zeros."

+and how it is **shown** in CIDR notation:
+> "a 4-octet quantity followed by the "/" (slash) character, followed by a decimal value between 0 and 32".

+The abstract definition of an address range is the two parts defined by the standard.
+The serialization rule "Array.ipv4-net" says that it is transmitted between applications as a single string in CIDR notation.
+Neither the type definition nor the serialization rule says anything about how implementations represent an IPv4 address range internally - they may use strings or any other variables or classes as they see fit.

 **_Type: IPv4-Net (Array.ipv4-net)_**

 | ID | Type | # | Description |